jason60919/EI-Dashboard/README.md

     and follow the instrcution to download and install it.

-  * Gererate a manifest.yml for PC
+  * Gererate manifest.yml for PCF

     ```sh
     $ ./gradlew makeManifest